 For policies that build the subject name from Active Directory information, the CA must be able to obtain details of the certificate subject from the directory.
 For a user in the same domain as the CA, this is straightforward; for a user in a trusted domain, you may need to provide extra details to identify the user and the domain they come from.
-See the Storing the NETBIOS name for a person section in the Using an LDAP Directory chapter of the Administration Guide for details.
+See the Storing the NETBIOS name for a person section in the Administration Guide for details.

-2.2 Naming and special characters
+2.4 Naming and special characters